GridTools/icon_structured_benchmark/README.md

 - `cpu_ifirst`: the `stride=1` dimension is the dimension of the edges
 - `cpu_kifirst`: the `stride=1` dimension is the dimension of the `k` levels

+On top of these handwritten implementation there is a `gtfn` implementation as well.
+This one was generated automatically by `gt4py` for the `nabla4` kernel and was slightly adapted for the purposes of the benchmark framework.

 ## Installation

 For running the benchmarking framework with its tests there are the following dependencies: